veritaserum27/KubernetesArgoHack/004 Argo CD Pull/004 Argo CD Pull.md

     `kubectl apply -f application.yml`

 10. At this point, the Argo CD dashboard should become active.
 Argo CD will be able to authenticate using SSH, pull from the repository, and apply the manifest files to the Kubernetes cluster.

+11. Now, in `deploy/node-app-deploymeny.yml`, rename the image name to the one from your ACR.
+Commit this change and watch Argo correctly deploy the node-app.